 • Failed to keep a proper lookout; and

-• Failed to take appropriate precautions for his safety and, by doing so, put other road users at risk.
+• He failed to take appropriate precautions for his safety and, by doing so, put other road users at risk.

 The Theory Behind The Decision